 To help the CDI community learn about the statements of interest, we host a Statement of Interest Lightning Presentation Session at the beginning of the commenting and voting period.
 Each submitter has the chance to present their SOI idea in an online, 90-second lightning presentation.
-Submitted slides must follow a strict template with project title, Lead PI name and contact information, and a single image.
-Submitters have the option of pre-recording a 90-second presentation as an audio file, or they can present live.
-The FY23 Lightning Presentation Session is on Wednesday, October 19, 2022, from 1-2:30p ET.
+Submitted slides must follow a strict template with project title and a single static image.
+Submitters have the option to pre-record a 90-second presentation as an audio file, or to present live.
+The FY26 Lightning Presentation Session will be on Wednesday, November 12, 2025, from 11:00 am - 12:30 pm ET.